 The Brookline Center invites Boston-area clinicians to observe and learn from our most seasoned group therapists in this enriching professional development series.

-The Center hosts two Observation Groups that run throughout the year.
-Led by senior clinicians — recognized experts in the field — this program takes place in tandem with the Center’s long-term, ongoing therapy groups that serve adults facing a range of clinical issues.
+The Center hosts two Observation Groups that run throughout the year as part of our group therapy program.
 For clinicians seeking to become more skilled in group therapy, the Observation Groups offer the opportunity to witness, discuss, and better understand how to lead process-oriented groups.

 Boston-area clinicians may apply to participate, with approval by program leadership.
 Apply online or call Jeff Brand, PsyD, adult groups co-coordinator, at (617) 277-8107.Apply

 How it works

 Each session runs for 75 minutes weekly.
 Observers sit silently to the side during the group session.
 After the clients leave, the observers and group leaders spend an additional 30 minutes discussing the choices and interventions the leaders made, as well as the reactions these choices generated.

 For the comfort and confidentiality of clients in the group, observers must commit to a minimum 10-week period.
 The Center offers Observation Groups on Tuesdays and Thursdays; clinicians commit to attending on the same day for the full series to provide stability and continuity to the experience.